Controllable Sequence Editing for Biological and Clinical Trajectories

-Formally, under the potential outcomes framework~\cite{neyman1923application, rubin1978bayesian} and its extension to time-varying treatments and outcomes~\cite{robins2008estimation}, the potential counterfactual outcomes over time are identifiable from the observational data $\mathcal{D}$ under three standard assumptions: consistency, positivity, and sequential ignorability (Appendix~\ref{appendix:assumptions}).
-Thus, \name predicts counterfactuals under the additional Assumption~\ref{assum:concept}:
+Formally, under the potential outcomes framework~\citep{neyman1923application, rubin1978bayesian} and its extension to time-varying treatments and outcomes~\citep{robins2008estimation}, the potential counterfactual outcomes over time are identifiable from the observational data $\mathcal{D}$ under three standard assumptions: consistency, positivity, and sequential ignorability (Sec.~\ref{appendix:assumptions}).
+Thus, \name (via temporal concepts $\mathbf{c}$) predicts counterfactuals under the additional Assumption~\ref{assum:concept}:

 \begin{assumption}[Conditional mean function estimation] For time steps $t_j > t_i$, temporal concepts $\mathbf{c}$ learned based on the next treatment $\mathbf{s}_{t_j}$, historical treatments $\mathbf{s}_{t_0:t_i}$, and historical covariates $\mathbf{x}_{:,t_0:t_i}$ capture (balanced) representations such that the concept decoder $\mathbf{c}(\mathbf{s}_{t_j}, \mathbf{s}_{t_0:t_i}, \mathbf{x}_{:,t_0:t_i}) \odot \mathbf{x}_{:,t_i}$ approximates the conditional mean function $\mathbb{E}[\mathbf{x}_{:,t_j+\epsilon}(\mathbf{s}_{t_j}, \mathbf{s}_{t_0:t_i}) | \mathbf{s}_{t_0:t_i}, \mathbf{x}_{:,t_0:t_i}]$. \end{assumption}